openube/slack-portable-1/README.md

 ## Installation

-There are four different kinds of artifacts :
+There are 5 different kinds of artifacts :

 * `slack-portable-x.x.x-x-setup.exe` : Full portable release of Slack as a setup. **Recommended way**!
 * `slack-portable-x.x.x-x.{7z,zip}` : Full portable release of Slack as an archive.
 * `slack-portable.exe` : Only the portable binary (must be dropped in the slack folder near `slack.exe`)
 * `SlackSetup-x.x.x.exe` : The original setup from the [official website](https://slack.com/downloads/windows).
+* `slack-x.x.x-full.nupkg` : The original NUPKG file extracted from the original setup.

 For a **fresh installation**, install `slack-portable-x.x.x-x-setup.exe` where you want then run `slack-portable.exe`.